pramindanata/stupid-framework/README.md

 # Stupid Framework

-Simple framework with a routing system (?).
-No Composer (Thanks STIKOM).
+Simple framework with a routing system.
+No Composer.

 ## Table Of Content